 Like much Golden Age science fiction, the story, told through fast-paced narrative and dialogue, isn't concerned with conveying a political viewpoint or defending a special interest group.
 It's concerned with ideas: the concepts, possibilities, and ironies of a newly technological world unfolding for human beings possessed of universal flaws and compromised value systems.

-It's the good-guys vs. bad-guys in a universe that doesn't care.
+It's the good guys vs. the bad guys in a universe that doesn't care.
 It's essentially modern and optimistically heroic.
 It's righteous (in a good way).
-It's better than T-2.
+It's better than Terminator 2.
 And all of this won't make any sense to you unless you read it.

 What Do You Think?

-Poll: Do You Read Science Fiction Short Stories?
+Do You Like the Science Fiction Short Stories Published Today?

 Questions & Answers